erilyth/Flappy-Bird-Genetic-Algorithms/README.md

 ## Progress Screenshots
 #### Stage 1
 Initially all the models would do the "same" wrong thing.
 So they would all die out quickly.

 ![Untrained No-Spread](Screenshots/untrained_initial_states_nospread.gif?raw=true "Untrained No-Spread")

 #### Stage 2
 After some time however, they would start to show more variation, but still perform the wrong moves.
 This gives us a spread of flappy birds throughout the screen (lengthwise).

 ![Untrained Spread](Screenshots/untrained_initial_states_spread.gif?raw=true "Untrained Spread")

 #### Stage 3
 After a bit of training (~1hr) the spread decreases and is more concentrated at the height where there is a hole in the pipes.
 They start performing a lot better since they now understand when to flap and when not to.

 ![Trained](Screenshots/trained_set_initial.gif?raw=true "Trained")

 #### Stage 4
-Considering the model with the maximum fitness, we can consider it as a trained model and it would perform much better than the average human.
+The model with the maximum fitness can be considered as a trained model and it would perform much better than the average human.

 ![Final Trained Model](Screenshots/trained_final.gif?raw=true "Final Trained Model")

 ### Disclaimer